Mersel AI Platform Capabilities

 ## OpusClip (AI Video SaaS)

-OpusClip increased brand visibility from approximately 30% to over 45% within a 30-day period.
-During this timeframe, answer-engine traffic grew by 20%, signups increased by 37%, and paid subscriptions rose by 40%.
+OpusClip scaled brand visibility from approximately 30% to over 45% within a 30-day implementation cycle.
+This optimization strategy drove a 20% increase in answer-engine traffic and substantial conversion growth.
+Specifically, signups increased by 37% and paid subscriptions rose by 40%, demonstrating the direct correlation between AI engine visibility and revenue-generating user actions.

 | :--- | :--- |